myome/ivf_retrospective_pub/README.md

 ```

 Output files will be in
+- accuracy.txt
 - predicted_embryo.correct
 - predicted_embryo.wrong
 - predicted_embryo.other

+accuracy.txt contains accuracy and coverage stastics genome-wide and for particular sites of interest.
-These files contain the sites that are correct, wrong, or other (e.g. multiallelic or discarded).
+Other files contain the sites that are correct, wrong, or other (e.g. multiallelic or discarded).
-Accuracy and coverage con be calculated from these files.

 ### Run the Example
 Example data is provided for NA12878 chr1.